Best Car Insurance in Maryland for 2025 [10 Standout Companies]

 • You maintain a place of abode in Maryland for more than six months

-As a resident, you will be expected to know and comply with the driving, vehicle registration, and driver’s licensing laws of the state of Maryland.
+As a resident, you are expected to know and comply with Maryland’s driving, vehicle registration, and driver’s licensing laws.

-To obtain a driver’s license or register a vehicle in the Old Line State proof of insurance will be required.
+Proof of insurance is required to obtain a driver’s license or register a vehicle in the Old Line State.

 Negligent Operator Treatment System

-Knowing that Maryland licensing law runs by the demerit driver’s license point system doesn’t mean a thing if you don’t understand which infraction cost you what number of points.
+Knowing that Maryland licensing law uses the demerit driver’s license point system doesn’t mean much if you don’t understand which infractions cost you how many points.

 The following things can add points to your driving record in Maryland if you are not careful:

-• 1 point for disregarding a school crossing guard, traffic control devices, failing to yield, tailgating, driving below the speed limit, or between 1-9 miles over the speed limit.
+• 1 point: disregarding a school crossing guard, traffic control devices, failing to yield, tailgating, driving below the speed limit, or between 1-9 miles over the speed limit.

-• 2 points for multiple citations for a red light or stop sign violation, passing or failing to yield to emergency vehicles, and speeding between 10-19 mph over the limit
+• 2 points: multiple citations for a red light or stop sign violation, passing or failing to yield to emergency vehicles, and speeding between 10-19 mph over the limit

-• 5 points failure to report a crash, driving without insurance or a license, and speeding in excess of 30 or more miles above the speed limit
+• 5 points: failure to report a crash, driving without insurance or a license, and speeding over 30 or more miles above the speed limit

-• 6 points reckless driving of any manner
+• 6 points: reckless driving in any manner

 So what happens when you accrue points?
 The MVA has laid out the following guidelines: